crrobinson14/lambda-meta/README.md

     preprocess: mySessionLibrary.loadSession,

+Note that parameters are logged for debugging purposes, but `password` is automatically filtered for security reasons.
+To add additional parameters to be filtered/omitted from logging, set `noLogParams`:

+    lm.noLogParams = ['password', 'accessToken', 'bigBodyField'];

 ## Input Validation

 By default, all parameters are considered optional, and are parsed as provided by the caller.
 It is up to the function